yuniverse3122/Group22/README.md

 ## Task Allocation
 * Eris Fitzgerald - Coded up basic communication between DUM and our front end including the presets for the work outs.
 * Deron Gentles - Added a manual test for the preselected workout feature as well as the velocity and burndown charts for this sprint.
 * David Yun - Made adjustments to the foundation.
-Assisted in the coding of pre-selected modes.
+Coded movement for Free mode.
 * Jialin Zheng -
-* Tadeas Lobreis - Assisted in making adjustments to the foundation, made tests for the pre-selected movement, and coded movement for pre-selected modes.
+* Tadeas Lobreis - Made adjustments to the foundation, made tests for the pre-selected movement, and coded movement for Free mode.